TheSongOfEnderion/josee/Chapters/Chapter 11 - Seed of Darkness.md

 Suddenly from the door, a group of maids pushed through carrying a tray of soup, water, and towels.

 "Thank you.
 I am truly grateful", Jorgen approached Josee.
-Seeing his young lady finally wake up, the fat bellied steward could help but feel teary.
+Seeing his young lady finally wake up, the fat bellied steward could not help but feel teary.

 "...
 Ok", Josee noted.
 She turned to the back and saw a man quietly standing with blind folded eyes.
 He was wearing a white robe, almost too white. besides him was a young boy who was holding his hands, no older than 12.

 Josee walked behind the crying  man by the bed and spoke.

 "...
-You can cry later, we have business. immedaitely", Josee coldly ordered.
+You can cry later, we have business.
+Immediately", Josee coldly ordered.

 Feeling her sudden rude remark, some of the guards became riled up and even Jorgen frowned.